zhullyb/monyhar/monyhar/docs/adding_to_third_party.md

 ### Add OWNERS

-Your OWNERS file must either list two Chromium developer accounts as the first two lines or include a `file:` directive to an OWNERS file within the `third_party` directory that itself conforms to this criterion.
+Your OWNERS file must either list two Monyhar developer accounts as the first two lines or include a `file:` directive to an OWNERS file within the `third_party` directory that itself conforms to this criterion.
 This will ensure accountability for maintenance of the code over time.
 While there isn't always